The Good, the Bad and the Ugly: Meta-Analysis of Watermarks, Transferable Attacks and Adversarial Defenses: Existence of Transferable Attacks

-\begin{proof} The learning task is based on $\ltask^\circ$ from Definition~\ref{def:linesoncircle}.
+\begin{proof} The learning task is based on $\task^\circ = \{\task_n^\circ\}_n$ from Definition~\ref{def:linesoncircle}.

-\paragraph{Setting of Parameters for \textsc{FHE}.} Let $\textsc{FHE}$ be a fully homomorphic encryption scheme from Theorem~\ref{thm:FHE}.
+\paragraph{Setting of Parameters for \textsc{FHE}.} Observe that by assumption of the lemma $p \leq 1/\eps \leq r$, for some polynomial $r$, and a polynomial $p$ that we will define later.
+Let $\textsc{FHE}$ be a fully homomorphic encryption scheme from Theorem~\ref{thm:FHE}.
 We will use the scheme for constant leveled circuits $ d= O(1)$.
-Let $s(n,\lambda)$ be the polynomial bounding the size of the encryption of inputs of length $n$ with $\lambda$ security as well as bounding size of the circuit for holomorphic evaluation, which is guaranteed to exist by Theorem~\ref{thm:FHE}.
+Let $s(n,\lambda,d)$ be the polynomial bounding the size of the encryption of inputs of length $n$ with $\lambda$ security as well as bounding the size of the circuit for homomorphic evaluation, which is guaranteed to exist by Theorem~\ref{thm:FHE}.
 Let $\beta \in (0,1)$ and $p$ be a polynomial such that